blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 A defector from the Inglewood army guarding Spicetown.
 Secretly is a cultist informant.

 #### Mage Uru(M)
-A mage of Yxheia, can identify magic items.
+A mage of Exheia, can identify magic items.

 ### (i) Abandoned manor
 The previous king of thieves lived here before Southhorn was overtaken by